-Table 1: Impact managemen
+Table 1: Impact management

-Avoidance Avoiding activities that could result in adverse impacts and/or resources or areas considered sensitive.
-Prevention Preventing the occurrence of negative environmental impacts and/or preventing such an occurrence having negative impacts.
-Preservation Preventing any future actions that might adversely affect an environmental resource.
-Minimisation Limiting or reducing the degree, extent, magnitude, or duration of adverse impacts through scaling down, relocating, redesigning and/or realigning elements of the project.
-Mitigation Measures taken to minimise adverse impacts on the environment.
-Enhancement Magnifying and/or improving the positive effects or benefits of a project.
-Rehabilitation Repairing affected resources, such as natural habitats or water resources.
 Restoration Restoring affected resources to an earlier (possibly more stable and productive) state, typically, 'background' or 'pristine' condition.
 These resources may include soils and biodiversity Compensation Compensating for lost resources, and where possible, the creation, enhancement or protection of the same type of resource at another suitable and acceptable location.